CA State Patient ID Cards

 Enrollment in the CA state ID program is voluntary.

 Under state law SB (Senate Bill) 420, state ID cards afford legal protection from marijuana charges for patients and caregivers acting in compliance with guidelines spelled out in SB 420.
 All of Califoria's 58 counties except Sutter and Colusa have implemented ID card programs.
 Patients and caregivers can apply for the card from their county health department.
-California NORML's advice to patients is that they will probably be safer from arrest if they enroll in the state ID program.
+Although we fought hard to keep the ID program voluntary, California NORML's advice to patients is that they will probably be safer from arrest if they enroll in the state ID program.

 The state ID card system has safeguards to protect patient privacy.
 Patient names and addresses are not kept in the state's data base: the only information retained is a personal photo and ID number.